-As you’ve probably figured it out, buckets and objects play central roles in S3 storage.
+Buckets and objects play central roles in S3 storage.
 But this is not the case with folders.
-These were only added to compensate for the absent file hierarchical system to improve file management and access.
+Folders compensate for the absent file hierarchy to improve file management and access.

 In Amazon S3, folders help you to find your files thanks to prefixes (located before the key name).
 Let’s say you create a folder named Images, and there you store an object with the key name images/photo1.jpg.
 “Images” is the prefix in this case. “/” is the delimiter, automatically added by the system (avoid them in your folder names).
 The more folders and subfolders you create, the more prefixes your file will get.

 And so you can use these prefixes to access your data.
 Just type one or more prefixes into the S3 search engine to filter your searches.

 Actions with folders and objects